gmanchon/sops-demo/README.md

 ## tests after removing the key from gcp kms

-`.creds.yml` is still able to be decrypted with the local key
+`.creds.yml` is still able to be decrypted with the local age key

 ``` bash
 sops -d .creds.yml  # succeeds